clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

       sudo telemctl opt-in
       sudo telemctl start

-   This installs the necassary software, enables telemetry by creating the file :file:`/etc/telemetrics/opt-in`, and starts the :command:`telemprobd` and :command:`telempostd` daemons.
+   This installs the necessary software, enables telemetry by creating the file :file:`/etc/telemetrics/opt-in`, and starts the :command:`telemprobd` and :command:`telempostd` daemons.
 Your system will begin to send telemetry data to the backend server.